-To increase the business resilience of an organization and to ensure a minimum required level for this, hazards and risks must first be identified and assessed when operational processes of an organization are exposed to them and can therefore be affected by them.
-Fire, natural hazards, burglary, theft, and their linked risks are described in existing CFPA-E guidelines with recommendations for loss prevention (see section 11).
+To increase the business resilience of an organization and to ensure a minimum required level for this, hazards and risks must first be identified and assessed, when operational processes of an organization exposed to them and can therefore be affected by them.
+Fire, natural hazards, burglary and theft and their linked risks are described in existing CFPA-E guidelines with recommendations for loss prevention (see section 11).

-Based on the in-depth understanding of business resilience (see also section 6), the objectives and other elements of organization preparations (see also section 5) and strategy (see also section 7) for achieving them should be defined.
-Accordingly, the organizational structure, including continuity management, should be aligned to ensure the implementation of the defined objectives and strategy (see also section 8).
+In addition, and based on the in-depth understanding about business resilience (see also section 6), the objectives and other elements of organization preparations (see also section 5) and strategy (see also section 7) for achieving them should be defined.
+Accordingly, the organizational structure including continuity management should be aligned to ensure the implementation of the defined objectives and strategy (see also section 8).